zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    Returns an ASCII hexadecimal representation of a string.

-   :s: The string to convert to hex.
+   :param s: The string to convert to hex.

    :returns: A copy of *s* where each byte is replaced with the corresponding